CrystalOnScript/QuickFiction/README.md

 ### Quick Fiction, What is it?

-Quick Fiction is a writing exercise inside Google Chrome Popup Extension.
+Quick Fiction is a writing exercise inside Google Chrome Tab Override Extension.
 Quick Fiction randomly selects a character and a situation then provides the user 5 minutes and a text box.
 The goal is to write as much as you can within the 5 minute window.
 Once time is up Quick Fiction displays the user input as plain text within the popup.
 Users can copy and paste their story into their drive or a word document to work on later, or simply close out the popup.

 Quick Fiction exists to provide a moment of creativity and designed to encourage stream of consciousness writing.
 You only have 5 minutes!
 Don't overthink it!
 Good luck and have fun.